Scouting in West Midlands: 13th City of Coventry Scout Band

 Notable in the county is the 13th City of Coventry Scout Marching Band, founded in 1929 and which rose to prominence after becoming supreme champions at the inaugural National Scout Band championships in May 1965.
 They would go on to win another four times consecutively and have since had 34 Royal performances, appearing in events and venues such as Westminster Abbey, Windsor Castle, St Paul's Cathedral, the Royal Tournament, Wembley Stadium, Royal Albert Hall, Royal Festival Hall, London's Guild Hall, The Lord Mayor's Show, Horse Guards Parade, Coventry Cathedral, the Spalding Flower Parade, London's Easter Parade, and the Jersey Battle of Flowers.
 The leaders of the band have become well known and respected among Scout Bands across the UK with Roy Nowell MBE, a volunteer with the group, becoming a UK advisor on the topic for 25 years.

 Hereford and Worcester Scout County

 Scouts from Weobley pictures in April 2016.

 Hereford and Worcester Scout County is the Scout Association county covering the ceremonial counties of Herefordshire and Worcestershire.
 The county has around 8,000 members including 5,500 Scouts.
-The county is led by the County Commissioner, Robert Sidley since May 2017, and a team of volunteer managers and sectional supports.
-This volunteer team includes a County Youth Commissioner to represent young people, four deputy county commissioners for the three main areas of work (programme, people and perception) and the Kinver activity centre and a further twenty two senior volunteers and trustees.
-They also have some paid staff including a Growth and Development officer.
+The county is led by the County Lead Volunteer.
+He is supported by a team of volunteers who run activities and events for over 5000 young people and by the County Youth Lead Volunteers who directly represent the younger members and help ensure the programme remains youth-led.

 The county is divided into nine districts which have changed a number of times, most recently in 2018: